Nancy Drew 101

 Fashion & Food

-A Nancy Drew mystery just wouldn't be the same without a fashion siting or a food mention!
+A Nancy Drew mystery just wouldn't be the same without the latest fashions or sleuthing snacks.

 Fashionable Frocks are a staple of Nancy Drew's appeal.
 The latest fashions were depicted on many generations of Nancy